Tour du Mont Blanc camping

 The programme in detail

-Day 4: Les Chapieux – Val Veni
+Day 3: Les Chapieux – Val Veny

-After a short walk through the centre, you will take another bus to Arnouva at the end of Val Ferret.
-From here you will climb up to the Grand Col Ferret (2,537 m / 8,325 ft) pass to cross into Switzerland and La Fouly, in the Valais canton.
+This morning you take a bus to Arnouva at the end of the Italian Val Ferret.
+From here you will climb up to the Grand Col Ferret (2,537 m / 8,325 ft) pass to cross into Switzerland.
+The pass is situated at the foot of Mont Dolent, the famous meeting point between the French, Swiss and Italian borders.

 Day 6: La Fouly – Champex – Trient

-Descent towards the small village of Trient along the irrigation channel.
-Depending on how the group feels and current conditions*, there may be an option to take a more alpine route via the Fenêtre d’Arpette. *Your guide will decide on the best option.
+Depending on how the group feels and current conditions*, there may be an option to take a more alpine route via the Fenêtre d’Arpette.

 Day 7: Trient – Le Tour